 Chris G is a Montrealer and has been a Habs fan all of his life.
 He hosts the Habs360 podcast every Saturday at 2pm ET during the hockey season.
 Follow him on Twitter @chrisg1980 and for more information on the podcast follow @Habs360

 Christopher goes on CFMB 1280 AM's Hockey Fever at 1:40 every Tuesday.
 He's the Editor-in-Chief at the Andrew Powell Show Blog, affiliated with Fox Sports.
 Every year around playoff time, a shrine is built in his bathroom that is comprised of a Habs jersey, t-shirt, a mini replica Stanley Cup and whatever his family and he feels like placing on there that is Habs related.
-He is also a Miami Marlins fan (no, this isn't a joke) and loves Nikita Scherbak.
+Christopher is also the Editor-in-Chief at baseballsofsteal.wordpress.com

 Danielle possède plus de 15 années d'expérience comme pigiste dans le domaine de la traduction.
 Grâce à une clientèle aussi diverse que fidèle, elle a acquis au fil des ans une expérience variée, que ce soit auprès d'entreprises privées, d'agences de communication, d'entreprises reliées au sport, à l'éducation, à la construction, etc. Traductrice/réviseure dynamique, elle a eu le privilège de traduire pour le site officiel des Jeux Olympiques de Londres et a collaboré à la traduction d'un livre sur les 100 ans du CH.
 Son équipe préférée a toujours été le Canadien de Montréal et elle adore le hockey en général.